On the Relationship Between Explanation and Prediction: A Causal View: Discussion and Conclusions

-Our work investigates the relationship between $E$ and $Y$ using the potential outcomes framework.
-In analyzing the treatment effect of a causal ancestor (determined prior to model training) of $E$ and $Y$ on them, direct and indirect influence reveals that the pattern of how $Y$ mediates the total influence of $H$ on $E$ is unintuitive, especially in top performing models where $Y$'s direct influence on $E$ decreases.
-In other words, in the top performing models, there are \textit{other} factors that influences $E$ more so than the prediction of the model, $Y$. \rebuttal{We believe that the influence of most $H$s on $E$ should be mediated through $Y$ (note that \emph{which} $H$ should not influence $E$ is a decision by a user) and the goal of our work is to first show that such influence exists in current models and present methods to perform such analysis.}
+Our work investigates the relationship between $E$ and $Y$ using tools from causal inference.
+In analyzing the treatment effect of a causal ancestor (i.e., $H$, determined prior to model training) of $E$ and $Y$ on them, the patterns observed for the direct and indirect influence reveals an undesirably high direct influence of $H$ on $E$ relative to influce of $Y$ on $E$.
+Our results suggest that the relationships between $E$ and $Y$ is far from ideal.
+In fact, the gap between `ideal' case only increases in higher-performing models--models that are likely to be deployed.
+This means that there are \textit{other} factors that influence $E$ more than the prediction of the model, $Y$, and their influence becomes bigger and bigger as a model performs better.
+If the users' goal is to understand the model's prediction, then most of the influence of $H$ on $E$ should be through $Y$ (note that \emph{which} $H$ should not influence $E$ is a decision by a user).
+The goal of our work is to first show that such influence exists in current models and present methods to perform quantitative analysis via the lens of the causal inference framework.

-One can view our analysis as a more extensive, causal edition of~\citet{adebayo2018sanity}; we measure the treatment effect of $H$ on $E$ and $Y$ using the Potential Outcome framework across 30k models, while they measure \textit{visual} similarities of $E$s as varying the quality of $Y$ in a single pair of models (trained and untrained).
-The relatively higher correlation in lowest accuracy bucket (which can be viewed as untrained network) from our analysis offers additional evidence for the phenomenon observed therein.
-Furthermore, our analysis reveals that Grad-CAM (which arguably `passed' the sanity check in~\citet{adebayo2018sanity}) shows worse correlation between the two ITEs across the buckets, meaning that the hyperparameters affect $Y$ and $E$ differently, hinting that no methods concretely outperform others.
-Our results should be taken as a strong encouragement for practitioners to review other evidence instead of taking explanations at their face value in their final decision making.
+One can view our analysis as a more extensive, causal edition of~\citet{adebayo2018sanity}; we measure the treatment effect of $H$ on $E$ and $Y$ across $30{,}000$ models, while they quantitatively measure \textit{visual} similarities of $E$s as varying the quality of $Y$ in a single pair of models (trained and untrained).
+Furthermore, our analysis reveals that Grad-CAM (which arguably `passed' the sanity check in~\citet{adebayo2018sanity}) shows a worse correlation between the two ITEs across the buckets, meaning that the hyperparameters affect $Y$ and $E$ differently, hinting that no methods concretely outperform others.
+Our results should be taken as a strong encouragement for practitioners to review other evidence instead of taking explanations at face value in their final decision-making.

 \textbf{Limitations and Future Work}